Oxford Airport

-London Oxford Airport (IATA: OXF, ICAO: EGTK), formerly known as Kidlington Airport, is a privately owned airport located near Kidlington in Cherwell District, Oxfordshire, 6 NM northwest by north of Oxford, 62 mi from Central London.
+London Oxford Airport (IATA: OXF, ICAO: EGTK), formerly known as Kidlington Airport, is an operational general aviation airport located near Kidlington in Cherwell District, Oxfordshire, 6 NM northwest by north of Oxford, 62 mi from Central London.
+Despite its name the airport is not included in the IATA code LON used for London airports.

-It specialises in general and business aviation and is home to CAE Oxford, formerly Oxford Aviation Training, Volare Aviation and Leading Edge Aviation.
+It specialises in general and business aviation and is home to Leading Edge Aviation, CAE Oxford, formerly Oxford Aviation Training, Volare Aviation and Pilot Flight Training.
+It also has the UK headquarters of Airbus Helicopters.
 It is the only ICAO-listed civilian airport in Oxfordshire.
 Historically dominated by pilot training, in 2008, flying activity fell to just 48,000 movements, the lowest level on record and a 70% decline in 10 years, however, growth in business aviation was the fastest of any UK airport for the years up to 2012.
 After the COVID-19 pandemic the airport saw an increase in movements, totalling 65,265, over 20,000 more than 2019.

 London Oxford Airport is an EASA Certified Airport that allows flights for the public transport of passengers or for flying instruction as authorised by the Certificate Holder (Oxford Aviation Services Limited).

 History

-The airport was originally established in 1935 by Oxford City Council to act as municipal airport, but following RAF use (as RAF Kidlington) during World War II, it became established as a centre for aviation education, charter and maintenance facilities.
+The site was originally purchased in 1935 by Oxford City Council to act as municipal airport, and it became operational in June 1938 with a formal inauguration in July 1939.
+During World War II it was use by the Royal Air Force as RAF Kidlington.

 The following units were here at some point: